arcticlcc/climate/README.md

 # climate
-How Climate Change Impacts the Arctic
+Addressing Climate Change in the Arctic and Alaska

+This is the [Jekyll](http://jekyllrb.com/docs/github-pages/) repository for http://climate.arcticlcc.org